 Step 5 – removing the myoma outside the abdomen by use of special instrument called as morcellator.
 It uses mechanical energy to make small pieces of fibroids in the form of strips an then taken out of the abdomen through same incision

-Diagnostic laparoscopy is performed as a part of investigation for infertility in cases where no abnormality is detected on non invasive tests like USG (ultrasound) or HSG (hysterosalpingography).
+Diagnostic laparoscopy for infertility is performed as a part of investigation for infertility in cases where no abnormality is detected on non invasive tests like USG (ultrasound) or HSG (hysterosalpingography).
 It is usually performed in women with unexplained infertility, following failure of repeated IUIs or along with operative hysteroscopy.
 The pelvic anatomy is visualized with a telescope like instrument.
 The uterus, tubes, ovaries and there surrounding structures are systematically checked.
 A blue coloured dye is injected from the cervix (mouth of the uterus) by an assistant and the dye is seen coming out through the fallopian tubes via the telescope, thus confirming that the tubes are open.
 This is known as chromopertubation.

-Diagnostic Laparoscopy Video
+Diagnostic laparoscopy for infertility Video